jpr5/ngrep/README.md

 ## ngrep 1.47 (9.7.2017)

 ngrep is like GNU grep applied to the network layer.
-It's is a PCAP-based tool that allows you to specify an extended regular or hexadecimal expression to match against data payloads of packets.
+It's a PCAP-based tool that allows you to specify an extended regular or hexadecimal expression to match against data payloads of packets.
 It understands many kinds of protocols, including IPv4/6, TCP, UDP, ICMPv4/6, IGMP and Raw, across a wide variety of